mvtab/aurx/README.md

 operation  | description
 :--------- | :----------
-install    | pretty safe option for installing custom sources. remove     | Remove packages from system and the package list. update     | pretty safe option for installing default sources. (will overwrite and delete existent ones) search     | query the AUR with specific criterias and keywords via RPC. completion | generate completion for the specified shell.
+install    | designated option for comfortably managing custom sources. remove     | Remove packages from system and the package list. update     | designated option for installing online packages using `/tmp` as workdir. search     | query the AUR with specific criterias and keywords via RPC. completion | generate completion for the specified shell.